 Design Settings allows you to create themes and thereby change the look of your widgets.
 Themes consist out of colors and fonts.

-Additionally, you can choose between 8 different typefaces and 5 font sizes.
+You can choose between 8 different fonts and 5 font sizes.

 More customization coming soon!